Room for the patient view (a PharmAus event)

 - Next steps to improve Australia’s healthcare system.

-The evening will also include addresses from the Minister for Health and Aged Care, the Hon Greg Hunt MP, and the Shadow Minister for Health and Ageing, the Hon Mark Butler MP, and conclude with networking drinks and canapés.
+The evening included addresses from the Minister for Health and Aged Care, the Hon Greg Hunt MP, and the Shadow Minister for Health and Ageing, the Hon Mark Butler MP, and conclude with networking drinks and canapés.

 About Tracey Spicer: